 - Complete Oral Health Assessments

 - Oral Mass Treatment

 If you are not a current client, but have been referred to see Dr. Tom Klein by your regular veterinarian please know that we will work closely with your veterinarian throughout the entire process.
 We know that whenever our pet’s need to have a procedure done, whether great or small, it can be nerve wracking.
 As pet owner’s ourselves we want you to know that from the first phone call to the last recheck we are here to answer any question you may have.
-Bellow you will find a link that will walk you through your’s and you pet’s entire day with us.
+Below you will find a link that will walk you through your’s and you pet’s entire day with us.